openstack-archive/tripleo-quickstart/doc/source/devmode.rst

   ``tripleo-quickstart/config/general_config``
-- ``--no-gate``: by default the script tries to recreate an environment with an upstream change and asks interactive questions to specify it; this option suppreses that function and creates the environment without any extra changes
+- ``--no-gate``: by default the script tries to recreate an environment with an upstream change and asks interactive questions to specify it; this option suppresses that function and creates the environment without any extra changes
 - ``--working-dir <dir>``: directory where all the temporary run time files are stored.
 - ``virthost``: the machine to deploy the environment to